v-x-z/autoreply/README.md

 pip install discord.py==1.7.3

-then paste the code from the autoreply.py into your python file
+then paste the code from the autoreply.py into your python file and run it

 then congratulations you now have a discord autoreply to reply to all of your dms while your away or afk